Katia Malashyna-de Jong

 “With Celigo, it is possible to connect and automate data from a data warehouse without the need for a data engineer,” said Katia.

-“Finally, the sales teams had invoice and payment status data in Salesforce they needed they needed after asking for this functionality for two years.
+“Finally, the sales teams had the invoice and payment status data in Salesforce they needed after asking for this functionality for two years.
 Everything that we promised to the users just worked.
 It was a huge success,” said Katia.

 “The mission now for my team is to eliminate any points of failure in the architecture.
 I want to draw a company-wide systems architecture.
 Clean up the stack.
 Connect what’s connectable.
 Replace what’s not scalable.
 Make things auditable; that’s my dream.
 I think the whole mission of Celigo marries quite well into my ambitious plans,” she concluded.